 G.S.
-Eli is an accomplished award-winning filmmaker and is about to release his first novel.
+Eli is an accomplished award-winning filmmaker and has released his first novel.

 When a tarot card reading reveals an evil secret from biblical times, Mila, an orphaned gypsy, is forced to confront his true destiny.
 When he recklessly ignores the prophecy, a twist of fate brings two Americans into his world: Casey, an heiress, along with Jack, her ingenious companion, who were both stranded in Berlin by unusual circumstances.

 The three teens accidentally plunge into a world of dark secrets within Berlin’s abandoned underground tunnels.
 There, they uncover a lost artifact once wielded by the Nazis that awakens an evil force.
 Seeking to possess these powers, a sinister cult unleashes a shadow army to hunt for this holy relic.
 Mila and his new friends must flee to escape certain death, and they are burdened with unlocking the mysteries of the artifact’s lost history, which promises to uncover what was Hitler’s unholy vengeance against the Gypsies.